dojojon/phaser/donkey/readme.md

     boing.loop = false;
 ```

 You probably guessed it, we want to play this sound when we collide with a unicorn.
-We can do this in the ```collisionHander()``` fucntion by adding the following.
+We can do this in the ```collisionHander()``` function by adding the following.

 ```
     boing.play();